-Our 4.5 day comprehensive hands-on Bovine Embryo Transfer Course begins on a Tuesday and ends at noon on Saturday.
+Our 5-day Comprehensive Bovine Embryo Transfer Course begins on a Tuesday and ends at 1:30 P.M. on Saturday.
 It teaches the most economical methods to perform embryo transfer in cattle, thereby maximizing profitability.
 It is designed for dairymen and ranchers wanting to learn how to perform embryo transfer on their herds; as well as veterinarians wanting to learn embryo transfer to incorporate into their practice.
-Veterinarians can also apply to their state veterinary associations for 50 continuing education credit hours for attending this course (based on 12 hours of lecture and 38 hours laboratory techniques).

 Key Benefits of Embryo Transfer

 - To produce more calves from a valuable cow.
 Donors average between 4 to 6 usable embryos per flush (range 0 to 52 in our experience).
 The average donor can be superovulated successfully about 6 times per year although there is considerable variation between donors.
 Pregnancy rates should average 65% in beef, and 75% in dairy cattle.